WATER LEAK REPAIR

 Not properly maintained – Water heaters should be maintained and checked once in a while.
 It will ensure its efficacy, save money and prevent accidents, too.

 Washing Machine Lines – Check behind the washer for any moisture.
 The connections and the supply lines from the wall to the machine should be dry to the touch.
-These are often overlooked and can leak over time, causing high water bills and water damages.
+These are often overlooked and can leak over time, causing high water bills and water damage.
 Also, check that these supply lines are not expanding or pinched in any way, if they are call Churchwell Plumbing immediately to have them come out and inspect them.

 Water Softeners – Most water softeners have a “backwash” mode to clean the system periodically.
 When a softener system malfunctions, it can continually run water through the machine and into the drain system.
 If you feel this may be the case, please call Churchwell Plumbing to have the system checked professionally.